salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 );
 ```

-The following snippet computes the total field, summing up all the previous functions.
+The following snippet computes the total field, summing up all the functions.
 It uses *getFallOff()* to get the value at a specific distance from the center.
 The falloff will be defined in the following section.

 ```glsl